So you have a stack of bills you can’t pay.

 How Collection Agencies Get Your Debt

-When you fail to pay a bill, eventually the creditor will sell the debt to a third party collection agency.
-They make money by collecting more on the debt than they paid for it.
-Which is easy because collection companies buy debt for just pennies on the dollar.
+When you fail to pay a bill, the creditor will eventually sell the debt to a third-party collection agency.
+They make money by collecting more on the debt than paid for it, which is easy because collection companies buy debt for just pennies on the dollar.
 They will call, send letters, and may even report the delinquent account to the Credit Bureaus.
 It may seem like the only way out is to file for bankruptcy?

 What would happen if you didn’t pay?

 What if you just ignored the calls and letters?
 Would the creditor sue you?
 No. It’s very, very highly unlikely a debt collector would sue a consumer over an unpaid medical debt that they paid a fraction of the amount owed.
 They have tens of thousands of other consumers that are willing and able to make payments.
 The calls and letters will continue to come.